kdeary/Ethermeris/README.md

 httpServer.listen(3000);
 ```
 A more in-depth example is available in the `examples/setup` folder.
-Currently there is only one example.

 ## Documentation
 Documentation is available here: [https://kdeary.github.io/Ethermeris](https://kdeary.github.io/Ethermeris/)